Wasmuth Portfolio

-The Wasmuth Portfolio (1910) is a two-volume folio of 100 lithographs of the work of the American architect Frank Lloyd Wright (1867–1959).
+The Wasmuth Portfolio (1910) is a two-volume folio of 100 lithographs of the work of the American architect Frank Lloyd Wright (1867–1959) and his studio.

 Titled Ausgeführte Bauten und Entwürfe von Frank Lloyd Wright, it was published in Germany in 1911 by the Berlin publisher Ernst Wasmuth, with an accompanying monograph by Wright.
-It contained plans and perspectives (in linework only) of buildings from 1893–1909.
-It was the first publication of any of Wright's work to appear anywhere in the world, as Wright had not published any of his work in his twenty previous years of activity in the United States.
-500 copies reserved for American distribution burned in the Taliesin fire, delaying full recognition of Wright’s accomplishment in his native land for years to come.
+It contained plans and perspectives (in linework only) of buildings designed between 1893 and 1909.
+It was the first publication of any of Wright's work to appear anywhere in the world.
+500 copies reserved for American distribution burned in the Taliesin fire, delaying full recognition of Wright's accomplishment in his native land for years to come.

 The portfolio is significant as a link between Wright's pioneering American architecture, and the first generation of modernist architects in Europe.
-Wright toured Europe for a year from October 1909 through October 1910, partly to support the publication of the portfolio, but also to experience first-hand a great deal of European architectural history.
+Wright toured Europe for a year from October 1909 through October 1910, partly to support the publication of the portfolio, but also to experience European architectural history at first hand.